Pouloo/Shell_Calculator/README.md

 ## Techincal requirements
 - A working computer!
 - Your command line interpreter of choice
-- A proper text editor (In case you want to contribute)
+- A proper text editor (In case you want to contribute).
+Some suggestions would be VScode, Notepad++ or Sublime.

 ## Description
 A simple implementation of a bash scripted calculator that lets the user choose one type